 - Bring directing, arranging, and/or vocal percussion experience

-- Are interested in sharing their non-musical talents: Arts and/or nonprofit management, sound, video, design, choreography, etc.
+- Are interested in sharing additional talents: arts or nonprofit management, sound, video, design, choreography, etc.